-There is a new version (v3.5.0) of the Celestial Tools program on the ONCom Tools web page.
-This version includes a fix for the Windows Vista and 7 printing problem previously reported.
-(17 Mar 13)
+There is a new version (v5.1.2) of the Celestial Tools program on the ONCom Tools web page.
+This version includes bug fixes.
+See the Revision History for details.
+(04 Apr 16)

-The latest list of new Navigators is now available.
-Congratulations to these successful students, and thanks to the instructors, lecturers and sight checkers who helped make it happen!
-(09 Oct 12)
+The list of the latest new Navigators is now available.
+Congratulations to those who completed the requirements for the grade of "Navigator" during the academic year 01 July 2014 through 30 June 2015.
+And a sincere "Thank You" to the instructors, lecturers and sight checkers who helped make it happen.
+(20 Mar 16)

 Read The Capn FAQ #11 for important information regarding the magnetic variation warning that may come up when starting The Capn.
 (11 Feb 11)